-The Department of Asian Languages and Cultures (ALC) offers MA and PhD degrees in Chinese linguistics, literature, and thought, and in Japanese linguistics and literature.
+The Department of Asian Languages and Cultures (ALC) offers a graduate program in Asian Languages and Cultures, Chinese and Japanese.

 Applicants should review the Graduate School's admission process, Graduate School's minimum requirements, and program requirements and information (see below) prior to submitting the online application and fee.
 The application fee cannot be waived or refunded.

 Program Admission Requirements

 Prior to submitting their application and materials, applicants should read through each program's requirements.
 Click here for admission requirements and specifics on materials.
 If you are an international student interested in our programs, the admission requirements are the same; however, international applicants must show English proficiency scores.

 Our department offers financial assistance in the forms of Teaching Assistantships (TAship)and fellowships.
 These positions are highly competitive as applicants are competing against other applicants across the department, as well as across campus for the fellowships.
 Please make note of the deadlines for fellowships and TAships.
 Please allow adequate time for our department to recieve all of the necessary materials (especially test scores).